DurgNomis-drol/ha-google_home_local/README.md

 As of now this component only retieves one device per setup.

 ## Installation
-This will only install under Arm/Raspberry Pi 4 docker if you install grpcio and grpcio-tools manually and for that you need to add "apk add gcc g++ linux-headers" first.
+This will only install under Arm/Raspberry Pi 4 docker if you install grpcio and grpcio-tools manualy and for that you need to add "apk add gcc g++ linux-headers" first.
 This is because homeassistant is build on Alpine.

 Create a folder named ha-google_home_local in your custom_components folder and copy these files in there (excluding readme).